storyroi/revivalofrevenue.com-other/README.md

 3.)
 If on windows, install WSL
 4.)
 Install Visual Studio Code
-5.) create and connect a github ssh key as filename 'gh' in directory '/bash/.ssh/'
+5.) create and connect a github ssh key as filename 'gh' in directory '/bash/.ssh/' 6.)
+Rename env-example to .env in the root folder

 Dev Steps